confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/select-push-query.md

 END
 ```

-KSQL supports a `searched` form of CASE expression.
+ksqlDB supports a `searched` form of CASE expression.
 In this form, CASE
 evaluates each boolean `condition` in WHEN clauses, from left to right.
 If a condition is true, CASE returns the corresponding result.
 If none of
 the conditions is true, CASE returns the result from the ELSE clause.
 If
 none of the conditions is true and there is no ELSE clause, CASE returns null.

-The schema for all results must be the same, otherwise KSQL rejects the
+The schema for all results must be the same, otherwise ksqlDB rejects the
 statement.

 The following push query uses a a CASE expression.